PR Student: Matthew Maddix

 Within the advertising program at BYU, there are two tracks, management and creative.
 BYU advertising professor, Mark Callister described the management track as the client-side of advertising.
 They manage the budget, timeline and the client’s success.
 Conversely, he described the creative track as consisting of wordsmiths, artists and producers.
 “They come up with the [content] that draws you in,” said Callister.

-The idea that creatives are superior has also trickled down from the advertising industry culture, explained BYU advertising Associate Teaching Professor Kevin Kelly, “However, I think when management track students take Comms 337 students get a different perspective.”
+Professor Kevin Kelly, “However, I think when management track students take Comms 337 students get a different perspective.”
 In Comms 337, management track students get an idea of their specific responsibilities on an advertising team.
 “Account management is the glue.
 Without it, everything absolutely falls apart,” said Kelly.

 Kelly shared his experience as a creative working with account managers at Ogilvy.
 “The project lives or dies by the account manager.
 I worked with the best account managers who cared about me and loved the creative process.
 They didn’t have big egos and got the work done,” said Kelly.